 Instructor Resources

-When instructors adopt Critical Perspectives in Public Health Feminisms for their course they will receive access to supplementary resources, including PowerPoint slides and a test bank.
+When instructors adopt Critical Perspectives in Public Health Feminisms for their course they will receive access to supplementary resources, including PowerPoint slides and an LMS-compatible Test Bank.

 Contact your rep to view a supplement sample or request a download code.